-I am a Registered Psychotherapist (RP) and I’ve been practicing in Toronto since 2010.
-As a therapist I am direct and engaged; I do not just sit and listen, and I know that talk and insight are not sufficient to bring about lasting change.
-My primary aim as a therapist is for you to have a new and positive experience of yourself, which includes accessing your innate capacities to feel, to know, and to grow.
+I am a Registered Psychotherapist (RP) and Certified AEDP Therapist, practicing in Toronto since 2010.
+My style is direct and engaged; I do not just sit and listen, and I know that talk and insight are not sufficient to bring about lasting change.
+My primary aim is for you to have a new and positive experience of yourself, which includes accessing your innate capacities to feel, to know, and to grow.
 This means we will face difficult things together, but we will do so with the emphasis on finding and developing your strengths and ability to transform who you are and how you relate to yourself and others.